 Part 5.
 WHY STUDENTS SHOULD LEARN CS AND HOW TO START?

-A doctor spend less time skimming through many mammograms or many x-rays, but maybe they would focus on a few that the computer is not so sure about.
+A doctor spends less time skimming through many mammograms or many x-rays, but maybe they would focus on a few that the computer is not so sure about.
 Also of course doctors have a lot of other work.
 Even radiologists have a lot of other work besides just determining whether a tumor might be benign or malignant.
-So a lot of this is going to shift work from something which, previously was a recognition problem, and humans are good at recognition product, but now computers are also good at recognition problems.
-To maybe artistic, or communication, or creative, or a thing that requires synthesis or balancing different factors that influence different kinds of stakeholders, like a patient, or other cars on the road.
-These things that computers still can’t do and most researchers don’t think that computers are going to be doing these higher level tasks in the next 10 to 20 years.
+So a lot of this is going to shift work from being a recognition problem to maybe artistic, or communication, or creative work.
+Computers may be good at recognition problems, but they still cannot complete work that requires synthesis or balancing different factors that influence different kinds of stakeholders, like a patient, or other cars on the road.
+Most researchers don’t think that computers are going to be doing these higher level tasks in the next 10 to 20 years.

-So this means that some jobs will be changed, maybe a small number of jobs will – not small like one or two, but small like on the national scale.
+So this means that some jobs will be changed, but only a small number of jobs will on the national scale.
 A small percentage is going to be destroyed.
-Also a small percentage will be created out of thin air.
-Maybe there are new people who work specifically on optimizing, tailoring and understanding these algorithms.
+At the same time, a small percentage will be created out of thin air.
+There will be new people who work specifically on optimizing, tailoring and understanding these algorithms.
 Because some of these algorithms, unfortunately, are also black box algorithms where now it’s great that the computer can make a decision.
 But oftentimes the computer can not tell you why it made a decision.